filippo-ceradini/mandatory2/README.md

 Backend:

 ✔ You need to implement authentication:
-- using
+- using Bcrypt to encript the password when a new user is created

-✔ You need to implement authorization.
+✔ You need to implement authorization:

-✔ Use sessions:
+- Used sessions.

 Frontend:

 ✔ You need to implement authentication too:

+-Login and signup

 ✔ You need to implement authorization here too:

+- Done with Router in index.js

 ✔ Bonus